srgtcauliflour/iOS-Miner/README.md

 # iOS Miner
 CPU Miner for ARM64 iOS Devices

-This is a fork of Lucas Jones's cpuminer-multi, ( https://github.com/lucasjones/cpuminer-multi ) compiled for arm64 iOS devices.
-Credits go to the initial developers and contributors.
-It was then forked from Limneos's MobileMiner ( https://github.com/limneos/MobileMiner ) and further improved upon.
 This is a fork of Lucas Jones's cpuminer-multi, (<https://github.com/lucasjones/cpuminer-multi>) compiled for arm64 iOS devices.
 Credits go to the initial developers and contributors.
 It was then forked from Limneos's MobileMiner (<https://github.com/limneos/MobileMiner>) and further improved upon.

 # Releases